K-theory and index theory on manifolds with a proper Lie group action: -algebras associated with a group action

 Next, we will prove a version of the structure theorem of P. Green (\cite{Gr80}, 2.13).
-(We need only a weak version of it and we want to avoid using a measurable cross-section in the construction.)
 Let us assume that $X$ is a fibered product $X=G\times_M Z$, where $M$ is a compact subgroup of $G$ and $Z$ an $M$-space.
 There is a natural projection $\pi:X\to G/M$ in this case, and $\pi(Z)=(M)\in G/M$.
 Let $B_Z$ be the part of $B$ over $Z$, i.e. $B_Z=B/(B\cdot C_0(X-Z))$.
 (In the Riemannian manifold case which will be considered later, $Z$ will be a small Euclidean disk orthogonal to the orbit $O_x$ at the point $x\in X$, and $M$ will be the stability subgroup at $x$.)

+In this case, Green's result is that $C^*(G,B)\simeq C^*(M,B_Z)\otimes \K(L^2(G/M))$.
+We need only a weak version of it, and we want to avoid using a measurable cross-section in the construction.

 It is clear that $B$ is the algebra defined by the continuous field of \Cst-algebras $\{B_t, t\in G/M\}$, where $B_t=t(B_Z)$.
 This means that $B$ is isomorphic to the algebra of continuous sections (vanishing at infinity) of the fiber bundle of algebras $G\times_M B_Z \to G/M$ associated with the principal bundle $G\to G/M$.
 We will use the notation $(C_0(G)\otimes B_Z)^M$ for this algebra.